-The success of your dental treatment or minor oral surgery depends largely on the steps you take following your procedure.
+The success of your dental treatment or oral surgery depends largely on the steps you take following your procedure.
 Detailed post-op instructions will be provided according to your specific needs, the treatment you receive, and special considerations that are unique to your condition.

-- If you plan to receive oral sedation before your scaling and root planing treatment, then plan on bringing a responsible adult to drive you home afterwards, and to take the rest of the day off from work.
+- If you plan to receive oral sedation before your scaling and root planing treatment, then plan on bringing a responsible adult to drive you home afterwards, and making arrangements to take the rest of the day off from work.

-- Refrain from eating while the local anesthesia is still effective, and be sure to take any prescribed antibiotics as directed.
+- Refrain from eating while the local anesthesia is still effective and be sure to take any prescribed antibiotics as directed.

-- You can also take over-the-counter pain relievers to alleviate sensitivity and discomfort in your gums.
+- You can take over-the-counter pain relievers to alleviate sensitivity and discomfort in your gums.
 If the discomfort persists for more than a couple of days, then call our office immediately to schedule a follow-up examination.

-- If swelling occurs, place an ice pack or cold compress to the area to reduce swelling.
+- If swelling occurs, place an ice pack or cold compress at the area to reduce swelling.
 If bleeding occurs, then rinse your mouth carefully with warm water (bleeding should stop completely within 48 hours following your procedure; otherwise, schedule a follow-up immediately).